pards/pards.github.io/_posts/2010-11-16-tapestry-and-jmeter.md

 ---
 layout: post
 title: Tapestry and JMeter
-categories: []
+categories:
+- Web Development
-tags: []
+tags:
-status: publish
-type: post
-published: true
-meta:
-  _edit_last: '2'
-  _wp_old_slug: ''
-author:
-  login: craig
-  email: craigpardey@gmail.com
-  display_name: craig
-  first_name: Craig
-  last_name: Pardey
+- Tapestry
 ---

 I was recently tasked with setting up some load tests for our Tapestry (4.1.6) web application.
 I chose to use [Apache JMeter](http://jakarta.apache.org/jmeter/) because it is open-source and is flexible enough to do what we needed, and doesn't cost $12,000/month like some load testing tools.